frandallfarmer/neohabitat/pushserver/public/docs/help/help.class.17.md

 # Compass help

+*Which way is West?*

-COMPASS: Arrow points towards West Pole.
+The compass arrow always points towards West Pole.

+Yes, The West Pole.